How to Build Muscle Without Protein Shakes

 Image Credit: Thomas Barwick/DigitalVision/GettyImages

 The market for protein supplements continues to grow, but these products cause side effects in about 20 percent of users.
 Fortunately, mechanical devices, resistance exercises and other dietary aids give you equally effective and safe ways to build muscle.
-In addition, MyPlate Calorie Counter provides daily calorie and macro goals for your fitness journey making it easy to track your progress.
-Using these methods will allow you to easily gain muscle mass in a few weeks.
+Using these methods can help you to gain muscle mass in a few weeks.

 Advertisement